Lisp-Stat/documentation/content/en/blog/news/20260309-container.md

 <img width="1038" height="704" alt="image" src="https://github.com/user-attachments/assets/98c0e707-b259-48e4-93c1-1ba7f62e3f09" />

-You can also run a this image in GitHub codespaces.
+You can also run this image in GitHub codespaces.

 I'd like to point out that you can use this for _any_ Common Lisp development, not just Lisp-Stat.
 Contributions and [bug reports](https://github.com/Lisp-Stat/ls-dev-image/issues) are welcome and encouraged.